dac067/dac067.github.io/_posts/2018-04-04-Pinball-Machine.markdown

 Two pairs of IR transmitter/receivers are placed on the pinball machine - at the tunnel of spiral ramp and at the ball return losing channel.
 The IR transmitter and receiver are housed in 3d-printed enclosures that are bolted into the playfield.
 The transmitter and receiver are placed such that they face each other.
 When the ball rolls past, it breaks the signal, which is then registered as a digital low by the Arduino.
 These two components are powered by 5v and have current limiting resistors.
 The signals are used to count the number of rounds lost and to activate the ramp servo.

 ![post-image-small]({{site.url}}/assets/optical.png)

+The score and ball counter is depicted using six 7-segment displays.
+Four digits are used for the score, while two are used for the remaining ball counter.
+The 7-segment displays are powered by 5v and controlled via the Arduino.
+PNP BJT are used to facilitate a persistence of vision effect in which only one display is active at any given time, but the displays are cycled quickly so that they all appear active.
+The electrical schematic for two of the digits is seen in Fig 13.
+The displays are placed in a 3d-printed bracket and screwed onto the backboard.

 The pinball machine is powered by a 19v laptop charger.
 The charger was connected to a barrel jack, which wired 19v to the solenoids.
 The 19v was also fed through a series of voltage regulators - 12v, 9v, and 5v.
 The 19v and 15v regulators were not used because they somehow limited the output voltage of the 5v regulator when it was fully loaded.
 This might have been due to the internal resistance of the components.
 The 5v is fed to the switches, 7 segment, IR, and Arduino.
 The servo was powered directly off the Arduino because it created interference when it was connected to the 5v rail.